fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 Welcome to the second part of my series about attacks against machine learning (ML) privacy.
 If you haven’t checked out my last post about [model inversion attacks](/posts/2020/12/model-inversion/) yet, feel free to do so.
-It might also serve you as a little introduction about the topic of ML privacy in general.
+It might also serve you as a short introduction about the topic of ML privacy in general.
 For today’s post I am going to assume that you have some understanding of the most common concepts in ML.